schoettkr/knowledge-database/content/uni/algos/01-lecture.md

 However I'll still do the rated exercises, as well as the training exercises (when they're useful) to practice more.

 The first one of these is an essay (lol) about a (personal) pioneer in the field of computer science.
-I've picked David Heinemeier Hansson (short /dhh/).
+I've picked David Heinemeier Hansson (short _dhh_).
 I don't include the essay here because it needs to be in German anyway :P.

 Todays small exercises were: